azudi/ranges/Readme.md

     animate:                   true,       // to animate the liner progress bar (can only functio if the ranges.css is loaded)   (true/false)
     widetrack:                 true,       // these is set to the track to be wider than the progress bar  (true/false)
     dashed:                    true,       // these is to set track in dashed track  (true/false)
+    dashtrack:                 "2 3",       // these is to set track breaking intervals in dashed track.
+It can recieve more than two parameter  (true/false)
     unit:                       "%",       // the unit to be displayed in the indicator  (string)
     balltip:                   true,       // set the end tip of the stroke to be round  (true/false)
     arrowtip:                  true,       // set the end of the stroke to be an arrow  (true/false)